Annorbi/Active-Directory/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, go trought the same thing for the Client PC but instead of changing the allocation, you'll change the ip address to that of the server pc's private IP.
+Next, go through the same thing for the Client PC but instead of changing the allocation, you'll change the ip address to that of the server pc's private IP.
 </p>
 <br />